Apep (star system)

 Apep is a triple star system containing a Wolf–Rayet binary and a hot supergiant, located in the constellation of Norma.
 Named after the serpent deity from Egyptian mythology, the star system is surrounded by a vast complex of stellar wind and cosmic dust thrown into space by the high rotation speed of the binary's primary star and formed into a "pinwheel" shape by the secondary star's influence.
-Ground-based studies of the system in the 2010s concluded that the system was the best known gamma-ray burst progenitor candidate in the Milky Way galaxy.
+Ground-based studies of the system in the 2010s concluded that the system was the best-known gamma-ray burst progenitor candidate in the Milky Way galaxy.

 Nomenclature

 Apep, pronounced /ˈɑːpɛp/, was named by a team of astronomers led by Joseph Callingham of ASTRON, who studied the system between 2016 and 2018 and published a scientific paper on their observations.
-It was named after the eponymous mortal enemy of the deity of the sun Ra in Egyptian mythology, who was often illustrated as a giant serpent; their rivalry was described as "an apt allusion" to the appearance of the system and its stellar wind in infrared as "a star embattled within a dragon’s coils".
-In the XMM-Newton Serendipitous Source Catalogue (2XMM), a star catalog of X-ray sources observed by the XMM-Newton space telescope, the system is catalogued as 2XMM J160050.7–514245.
-It is also known as WR 70-16.
+It was named after the mortal enemy of the sun god Ra in Egyptian mythology, who was often illustrated as a giant serpent; their rivalry was described as "an apt allusion" to the appearance of the system and its stellar wind in infrared as "a star embattled within a dragon's coils".
+In the XMM-Newton Serendipitous Source Catalogue (2XMM), a star catalog of X-ray sources observed by the XMM-Newton space telescope, the system is catalogued as 2XMM J160050.7−514245.
+It is also known as WR 70–16.